RenardDev/Detours/README.md

 * UnHookInterrupt - Unhooks the specified interrupt.
 * VTableFunctionHook - Class for hooking virtual table (VTable) functions.
 * VTableHook - Class for hooking virtual tables (VTables).
 * InlineHook - Class for hooking functions using inline hooking technique.
+(Has support for checking Return Address to avoid crashes after unhook)
 * InlineWrapperHook - Class for hooking functions using inline hooking with a wrapper function.
+(Has support for checking Return Address to avoid crashes after unhook)
 * RawHook - Class for raw hooking functions with full control over registers and the stack.
+(Has support for checking Return Address to avoid crashes after unhook)